https://johnelfick.github.io/school-science-lessons/biology/UNBiolDiversity.html#9.9.6H not found

 fertilization, growth of sporophyte, relative importance of reproduction by spores or gemmae and tubers.

-You will need information on local temperatures, day length, rainfall, to relate to observations of life cycles.
+Use information on local temperatures, day length, rainfall, to relate to observations of life cycles.

 6. The upper part of the moss capsule (sporangium) may be specialized for gradual spore discharge.